RGB-Schemes/oculus-start-bot/README.md

  * `npm run test`       perform the jest unit tests
  * `npm run lint`       perform a lint check across the code
  * `npm run fix-lint`   fix any lint issues automatically where possible
+ * `npm run synth`      emits the synthesized CloudFormation template
- * `cdk deploy`         deploy this stack to your default AWS account/region
+ * `npm run deploy`     deploy this stack to your default AWS account/region and generate outputs for creating slash commands
+ * `npm run config`      configures the setup for a Discord server (run `npm run deploy` and configure your Secrets Manager first)
  * `cdk diff`           compare deployed stack with current state
- * `cdk synth`          emits the synthesized CloudFormation template